 The unit provides support for an undergraduate course on Canadian English, LING202, offered through the Linguistics Program.

-The unit maintains a collection of reference materials on various aspects of English usage.
+The unit maintains a collection of reference materials on topics including Canadian English, sociolinguistics, English usage and global Englishes.

 A number of researchers have made use of unit resources for their projects.
 One recent project was the 2010 Dictionary of Canadian English [English-English, English-Chinese], a collaboration between Dr. Xu Hai, professor at Guangdong University of Foreign Studies and a 2003-2004 visiting scholar of the Strathy Language Unit, and former Strathy Director Janice McAlpine.